 Choosing all of your own meals might sound daunting and time consuming.
 It’s also risky because you don’t know for sure if they will freeze well.
 You know that freezer meal prep is going to be the key to your sanity and healthy eating postpartum, so invest in the right resource.

 Pick a freezer meal prep resource that includes a variety of healthy meals.
 Ideally you want meals that require no pre-cooking because this will mean a lot less upfront effort on your part.
 A bonus will be if the recipe collection you have includes shopping lists.

-One resource that fills all of these requirements, is New Leaf Wellness’ Complete Freezer Bundle.
+One resource that fills all of these requirements, is Family Freezer’s Complete Freezer Bundle.
 I can also attest to their deliciousness, because I use these recipes weekly in my own freezer meal prepping.

-You might want to invest in a membership with New Leaf Wellness.
+You might want to invest in a membership with Family Freezer.
 I recently became a member and am loving that I have access to every single recipe in a searchable format.
 I add my favorite recipes to my own list and the site can generate a shopping list for me with as few or as many recipes as I want.
 Talk about the ultimate control!

 Trina dealt with colic in L after she was born largely due to food intolerances.
 This time around she is removing known food triggers ahead of time.
 Using the membership site to do her meal prep will allow her to easily search recipes without dairy, gluten and soy.

 Once you have your meals planned out, you’ll need a grocery list.
 If you use a resource that provides pre-made shopping lists, it’ll make your life even easier.